Hayes School of Music: UNC System to present

 With the induction of Appalachian State University into the University of North Carolina system in 1972, Chancellor Herbert W. Wey encouraged faculty members to be as creative as they dared.
 The Music Department met the challenge both with the engagement of world-class performers as applied music faculty, as well as with an explosion of creative ideas, enlivening the curriculum.
 One such campus-wide experiment from that era that continues to the present day is Watauga College, a residential college with enhanced faculty-student relationships and interdisciplinary studies, which exists in an arts-centered environment within the greater university.
 The college, located near the School of Music, has served as the home for many of Appalachian's music students.
 Two other important developments of this period were the establishment of Appalachian's New York Loft and the now-defunct Appalachian House in Washington, D.C.
 These off-campus living environments are available to music students and faculty to pursue off-campus artistic and scholarly field trips and musical opportunities.

 The current music complex, the Broyhill Music Center, was completed in the spring of 1983.
-The Music Center includes two performance spaces, a 125-seat Recital Hall and 440-seat Concert Hall, a state-of-the-art recording studio, an opera studio, a fully equipped MIDI/electronic music studio, a computer lab, a piano lab, a 5000 sqft music library, an instrumental rehearsal hall, a choral rehearsal hall, several small ensemble rehearsal rooms, more than 30 studio/offices and over 40 practice rooms.
+The Music Center includes two performance spaces, a 125-seat Recital Hall and 440-seat Concert Hall, a recording studio, an opera studio, a MIDI/electronic music studio, a piano lab, a 5000 sqft music library, an instrumental rehearsal hall, a choral rehearsal hall, several small ensemble rehearsal rooms, more than 30 studio/offices and over 40 practice rooms.

-In May 2001, the late Mariam Cannon Hayes of Concord, NC, who was a longtime patron of the arts and ardent supporter of the music program at Appalachian State University, made a $10 million endowment gift to the School of Music.
-Proceeds from her endowment fund current and future needs of the School of Music and also provide funding for scholarly research and performance.
-Subsequently, the Appalachian State University board of trustees named the Hayes School of Music in her honor.
+In May 2001, the late Mariam Cannon Hayes of Concord, North Carolina, who was a longtime patron of the arts and ardent supporter of the music program at Appalachian State University, made a $10 million endowment gift to the School of Music.
+Proceeds from her endowment fund current and future needs of the school and also provide funding for scholarly research and performance.
+Subsequently, the Appalachian State University board of trustees named the school in her honor.